 - Take messages for other guests

-- Keep mental health and medical appointments
+- Keep mental health and medical appointments and arrive on time

 - Take your medications as prescribed